Maybe you’re doing the CrossFit Open this year. Or maybe you’re not.

 But you don’t have to do that.
 You don’t have to compare yourself to everyone else, including thousands of strangers you’re never met, if this comparison is not useful to you and your goals.
 (If it is useful?
 Party on, Garth!)
 You get to pick and choose your battles.
 So do exactly that.

-I would advise this: be kinder to yourself.
 Work on what you want and need to work on for yourself.
 You live in your skin and your mind, not somebody else.
 This is your life: live it exactly like you need to live it.

 Good luck.
 I’ll be rooting for you either way.